colonyos/colonies/docs/RPC.md

 ### List process history
 * PayloadType: **getprocesshistmsg**
-* Credentials: A valid Runtime or Colony Private Key
+* Credentials: A valid Executor or Colony Private Key

 #### Payload
 The state attribute can have the following values: